Easy Guitar Chords For Beginners – 12 Chords You Need To Know

 Don’t Forget to Practice

+Now that you know the most common chords, repetition is key!
+Strum simple rhythms like the ones below while switching chords.
 Start slowly and focus on making the chord produce a full and clear sound.
-Listen for any muted strings and then adjust your fingers accordingly.
+Make sure that you are listening for any muted strings and then adjust your fingers accordingly.

 Next, focus on playing the chords in rhythm with a metronome.
 Finally, practice switching from one chord to another.
 Practice the strum patterns below.
+After you get comfortable with them start substituting in the other chords.

 Quarter Note Strum Pattern (down-strokes only)